Marriage and Civil Partnership in the United Kingdom

 - Marriages can take place in registered buildings (churches, mosques, synagogues, temples), register offices, or approved premises (hotels, stately homes, etc.).

-- Give notice at your local register office — both partners must do this in person.
-Bring your passport/birth certificate and proof of address.
+- Give notice in person at your local register office.
+Both partners need to attend.
+Bring passport or birth certificate and proof of address.

-- If either party is from outside the UK, immigration checks may be conducted during the notice period.
+- If either party is from outside the UK, immigration checks happen during the notice period under the referral scheme created by the Immigration Act 2014.

-- Consider a prenuptial agreement — while not automatically binding in England and Wales, courts give them significant weight if both parties had independent legal advice and full disclosure.
+- Consider a prenuptial agreement.
+They aren't automatically binding in England and Wales, but since Radmacher v Granatino (2010) the courts give them substantial weight when both parties had independent legal advice and full disclosure.

-- If you're at risk of forced marriage, call the Forced Marriage Unit on 020 7008 0151 or contact the police.
+- If you're at risk of forced marriage, call the Forced Marriage Unit on 020 7008 0151.
+They handle Forced Marriage Protection Orders, which the court can grant urgently — even retrieving people who have been taken overseas.

 What should you NOT do?

-- Don't skip the notice period — a marriage without proper notice is void.
+- Don't skip the notice period.
+A marriage without proper notice is void.
+There's no shortcut even in genuine emergencies.